- All animals must be at least 8 weeks of age at the time of shipping. Any animal over 12 weeks must have a rabies shot.

 - United Airlines will ship only regular nosed animals.
 They are no longer accepting any snub nosed animals.
 They have no temperature restrictions and do not require an acclimation statement.

-- Alaskan Air will ship animals upto 85 degrees and sometimes over that, depending on location.
+- Alaskan Air will ship animals 20-85 degrees and sometimes over that, depending on location.
 Contact our office for more details on that.
 They also do not require an acclimation statement on your health certificates.

 - **Please keep in mind that when we are talking about the temperatures your animals can travel in, that these are the outside temperatures.
 The animals are subjected to these temperatures for only a short period of time going to and from the aircraft.
 All Air crafts with ALL Airlines are temperature controlled and pressurized, otherwise they can not use those air crafts to fly your pets.
 Please also be advised, some airlines provide climate controlled transportation upon arrival in select cities to and from the aircraft.
 You know your pet better than anyone.
 Please use your best judgement when temperatures go below or above what you are comfortable with.
 You may prefer to have your pet travel on a better day.

 - All animals must be shipped in an airline approved pet carrier, with a food and water dish attached to the inside of the crate.
 Crate must be large enough that the animal can stand (its head erect and not touch the top of the crate with its head or tips of ears).
 Also, it must have enough space to turn around and lay down comfortably.All airline crates must have nuts and bolts placed in each slot on the crate, instead of the plastic twist clips that were previously used.
-Also, the airlines will no longer accept the Walmart rounded top crates with fold down clips.
 To purchase an airline approved crate, go to our home page and click on resources and then pet crates.

 - Shipping Labels: